corda/corda/docs/packages.md

 # Package net.corda.core.contracts

-Base data types for smarts contracts implemented in Corda.
+This package contains the base data types for smarts contracts implemented in Corda.
 To implement a new contract start with [Contract], or see the examples in [net.corda.finance.contracts].

+Corda smart contracts are a combination of state held on the distributed ledger, and verification logic which defines which transformations of state are valid.

 # Package net.corda.core.crypto